Where young men forge their own path.

 Years 7 to 9

 Give your son a flying start.
-Learn about our comprehensive Middle School curriculum and brand new Precinct for adolescent boys.
+Learn about our comprehensive Middle School curriculum and specialist Precinct for adolescent boys.

 Years 10 to 12